-Lexmark Scope 1 emissions are comprised of the following direct energy sources: natural gas, diesel fuel and gasoline.
+Lexmark's direct energy sources include: natural gas, diesel fuel and gasoline.
 These nonrenewable energy sources are purchased from local vendors and then used to generate steam, power backup generators, provide heat to certain Lexmark facilities and provide fuel for leased/owned vehicles.
 We do not use renewable direct-energy sources such as biofuels (ethanol, for example) or hydrogen, nor do we produce renewable or nonrenewable primary energy sources for internal use or external markets.